 The GEM course is an introductory microbiology course for early career undergraduates who are contemplating a career in scientific research.
 The course combines classroom learning with hands-on activities.
 Students attend lectures and discussions about microbiology, learn to use laboratory equipment and how to collect samples from the environment, practice their presentation skills, collaborate with your fellow classmates, and talk to graduate students and professionals in science, technology, engineering, and mathematics (STEM) fields to explore career options.

 Taught by Drs.
 John Heidelberg and Eric Webb, the 2019 course will be three weeks in length (June 9 through 28).
 Students will spend the first few days of the course at the University of Southern California campus in Los Angeles, California and the remaining time at the Wrigley Marine Science Center on Santa Catalina Island.
 Although activities are scheduled every day of the three-week program, the course schedule includes opportunites to hike, swim, snorkel, kayak, play volleyball, etc.

-The Center for Dark Energy Biosphere Investigations (C-DEBI) is a Science and Technology Center funded by the National Science Foundation started in 2010 with the mission to explore life beneath the seafloor and make transformative discoveries that advance science, benefit society, and inspire people of all ages and origins.
+The Center for Dark Energy Biosphere Investigations (C-DEBI) is a Science and Technology Center funded by the National Science Foundation started in 2010 with the mission to explore life (microbes!) beneath the seafloor and make transformative discoveries that advance science, benefit society, and inspire people of all ages and origins.

 Course expenses, travel, room, and board are paid for by C-DEBI, funded by the National Science Foundation.